Ladies, let’s face it: We all want to know how to get more volume in hair.

 The following are my personal, tried-and-tested ways to get volume in hair – I hope you find one that is useful for you!

-1. The “volume” hair myth.
+The “volume” hair myth.

+The very first thing everyone tells you to get more volume in hair is “get layers cut.”
 Don’t believe them!
 I used to get it done and they’d layer so much, my hair looked more thin.
 (Here’s how to tell your hairdresser what you want.)

 So what should you do instead?
 You should keep the ends of your cut very blunt and ask your hairdresser to cut straight across, which will give the illusion of thicker hair.